A Small Blue Key

 Lord, no. “No, I think we’re doing pretty well here.
 But I’ll call you if I need help.”

 “You don’t have to worry about desert.
-I’m making chocolate cake,” grandmother announced.
+I’m making Mishka cake,” grandmother announced.

 The memory of last year’s grandma-made Napoleon thrust herself before Marina and she nearly gagged.

-“Cake?” she croaked.
+“Mishka?” she croaked.
 “That’s so nice.
 But it’s your birthday.
-Why don’t you take it easy and I’ll make the cake.”
+Why don’t you take it easy and I’ll make the Mishka.”

 “No, you don’t know how to make it right.”

 “Yeah, grandma, she doesn’t put rancid sour cream into hers!”
-Gregory yelled.
+Nikolai yelled.

 She hated when he amplified the sound to eavesdrop.
 She slapped her hand over the receiver and hissed in sharp whisper, “Stop it!”